techhazard/bash-include/README.md

 If we now run `~/my_testscript` it will output just like in the second part:
 `sour green`
 `spicy red`

+It seems counter-intuitive to use a + to disable an option, but this is consistent with bash's options like `set -e #exit on error` and `set +e #not exit on error`

 That's it folks!